amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 This translation extension works by creating localized copies from the source content.
 In order for this extension to work, you must have implemented `content-item` level localization on your account.
 For more information about the different localization setup available in Amplience please visit our [Localization developer guide](https://amplience.com/developers/docs/dev-tools/guides-tutorials/localization/).

 #### Translation flow
 In order to ensure consistency, this extension follows the same process both when translating a piece of content for the first time and retranslating an item.
-It will overwrite the translated items based on the source and apply they translatable fields:
+It will overwrite the translated items based on the source and apply the translatable fields:

 1. Take the source item
 2. Send the translatable fields from the source item and send them for translation
 3. Once the translations have completed, set the submission in the 'ready' state
-4. When the user chooses to apply the translations it will take take the source item, apply the translated fields and either create or update the translated content items.
+4. When the user chooses to apply the translations it will take the source item, apply the translated fields and either create or update the translated content items.

 See [Updating source content and retranslating](#updating-source-content-and-retranslating) for further details.